 Published Dates - All articles are date stamped to show when they were published on 'The (UK) Writer' website.
 The dates shown next to articles on this site are not the original dates when they were very first published however.

-Some articles are updated, or amended, versions and some have been republished from months or even many years ago.
-Some articles on this site were originally written and published in various newspapers, journals and martial arts magazines dating back to the 1980’s.
+Some articles are updated, or amended, versions & some have been republished from many years ago.
+Some articles on this site were originally written and published in various newspapers, journals & martial arts magazines dating back to the 1980’s while some are more recent.